 Moderation and Child Safety Online: Video and Image Filtering

-An instance of this kind of video slipping through the video filter is a parody of British animated series Peppa Pig which was titled “#Peppa #Pig #Dentist #Animation #Fantasy.”
+An instance of this kind of video slipping through the video filter systems is a parody of British animated series Peppa Pig which was titled “#Peppa #Pig #Dentist #Animation #Fantasy.”
 The video shows Peppa going to the dentist, who has a giant needle and a lot of scary tools.
 The pigs are mysteriously green rather than pink.
-Though, this is not the only innocent cartoon that has been recreated into an inappropriate parody.
+Though, this is not the only innocent cartoon that was recreated into an inappropriate parody.
 Characters like Thomas the Tank Engine, Doc McStuffins, and Elsa from Frozen are just a few of the cartoon characters shown in inappropriate parodies.

 The BBC said it used the Facebook image moderation report button to alert the company to 100 images that appeared to break its guidelines against obscene and sexually suggestive content.
 This includes pages that were explicitly for men with a sexual interest in children.
 Among the 100 images, only 18 were removed by Facebook.
 The organization also found profiles of five convicted pedophiles and has reported them to Facebook’s system, but none of the five profiles have been taken down despite Facebook rules forbidding convicted sex offenders to have accounts.
 Though you cannot deprive children of online entertainment and education, you cannot also entirely rely on the algorithms behind the child safety filter option as the only social moderation method.
 But with the use of content moderation, especially image moderation and video moderation, the dangers of social media will be significantly reduced.